poiurewq/fun/gt/README.md

 chmod u+x _gt_helper
 ```

-then add the following lines to .zshrc
+then add the following lines to a file named `.zshrc` in your home directory, so its path would be: `~/.zshrc`

 ```
 typeset -TU FPATH=$HOME/bin:$FPATH fpath